MagicMeepleGames/MagicMeepleGames.github.io/contact.md

 <h2>Overworld Final Delivery:</h2>

 <p class="alert">We have received reports that Amazon mailed the base game and expansion separately to many backers.
-We have seen reports of a two-week gap between received one package and receiving the other package.
+There has been a gap between receiving one package and receiving the other package, sometimes as long as two weeks.
 Please let us know if it takes longer than that for you.<p>

 <h2>Your Email: <input type="email" tabindex="1" max-length="70" name="emailAddress" required /></h2>